Account & Password Security

 Use SelfService to update your Flagler College network account password.

-Your password must be between 8 and 16 characters long.
+Your password must be at least 15 characters long.

 Your password must contain all of the following: